 “The savage despises Art and recognizes Nature as his sovereign mistress;” (Schiller, 1794 Letter 4)

-Edith Hamilton, the author of a famous book called “Mythology,” says that primitive cultures never had lovely visions and then claims the Greeks had risen above the primal slime.
-The Greeks in Homer’s stories love to rape, steal, and murder, and in real life, Greeks raiders took other people’s property.
+Edith Hamilton, the author of the famous book “Mythology,” says that primitive cultures never had lovely visions and then claims that the Greeks had risen above the primal slime.
+The Greeks in Homer’s stories love to rape, steal, and murder, and in real life, Greek raiders took other people’s property.
 Edith Hamilton came from a culture that also took other people’s property.
 Such beautiful people ignore their own ugliness, while a feeling of superiority lets them destroy cultures without considering how the thoughts in other cultures also have value.

 The colonial British government wanted Native American land, so they paid money for Native American scalps (Nies, 1996 ch.
 VI).
 Such civilized programs exterminated thousands of cultures all over the world in the name of progress, leaving the colonized nations full of poverty and disease.
 The English had company in their attempt to take over the world; their primary competitor was Spain.
 The Spanish historian Bernal Diaz would accuse Spain’s targets of sacrificing people (Diaz, 1568).
 The Spanish made the Aztecs look bad after conquering Mexico and destroying the native literature.
 Only the conqueror’s ideas survive once a culture’s history has been erased.
 The Aztecs might not have been bad.

-Consider how Ancient Greek technology seems primitive compared to our modern gadgets, yet scholars still look for answers in old philosophy books from the ancient Greeks.
-Though the best philosophy books from India, Greece, and China were written not long after 700 BC, the books contain ideas that people talked about long before anyone wrote books.
-In the book “Tristes Tropiques,” the anthropologist Levi-Strauss noticed tribes in the Amazon jungle used various symbols.
+Consider how Ancient Greek technology seems primitive compared to our modern gadgets, yet scholars still seek answers in ancient Greek philosophy books.
+Although the best philosophy books from India, Greece, and China were written not long after 700 BC, the ideas contained in these books were discussed long before they were committed to writing.
+In the book “Tristes Tropiques,” the anthropologist Levi-Strauss noticed that tribes in the Amazon jungle used various symbols.

 “they are moved by a need or a desire to understand the world around them, its nature and their society.”
 (Levi-Strauss, 1978 ch.
 2)